JParks1976/BioinformaticsMaterials/labExercises/BioinfWk1Lab.md

 		* :pencil2: Use the information in that article to rename your new branch of `ForkMe` in the format `LastnameBioinf` (e.g., `HertweckBioinf`).
 		* :pencil2: Modify the `README.md` file to inform readers of the intention for this repository.
 Please do not remove or modify the rubric table.
 		* :pencil2: Edit and commit changes to `homeworkTemplate.md` to reflect your name and GitHub repo URL
 		* :pencil2: Copy the text formatting from `homeworkTemplate.md` and create a new file with the name `LastnameWkX.md`, where Lastname is your last name and X is 1 (for week 1).
-Use this file to answer the questions in the assessment section below.
-If your repo is not yet private, save your answers in a separate text document to upload later.
+Use this file to answer the questions in the assessment section below and save in your private homework repo.
+If your repo is not yet private, save your answers in a separate text document (using Notepad++) to upload later.
+If you don't receive approval for your GitHub Developer Pack by the assessment deadline, upload the file as Week 1 assessment on Blackboard.

 ###Assessment
 * Due Tuesday, Jan 20 at 5 pm